Let It Die (album): Critical reception

 MacKenzie Wilson of AllMusic gave praise to the various production choices on the tracks and the vocal work over it, saying that "[S]he's playful with her design and the overall composition flows nicely.
 Feist has varied styles and sounds just right, and that's what makes Let It Die the secret treasure that it is."
 Barry Walters, writing for Rolling Stone, also lauded praise for the album's eclectic genre and vocal dynamics, saying that "Feist proves she's a modern gal with a sparse yet varied sound that draws from chamber pop, chill-out, postmodern folk, Burt Bacharach and beyond."

 At the 2017 Polaris Music Prize, the album won the public vote for the Heritage Prize in the 1996–2005 category.

 Track listing

+Canadian release

+All tracks are written by Feist, except where noted.